Permanent home for progressive performing arts on the Delaware River Waterfront

 Helmed by acclaimed Philadelphia chef and restauranteur Peter Woosley (Bistrot La Minette), La Peg brings a casual French dining experience to the FringeArts space.

-Serving an informal brasserie-style menu, the new restaurant will offer seating for 100 with a full bar and indoor-outdoor seating.
+Serving an informal brasserie-style menu, the restaurant offers seating for 100 with a full bar and indoor-outdoor seating.

-In addition to delicious food and refreshing beverages, the space will also serve as an alfresco performance site and community gathering place.
+In addition to delicious food and refreshing beverages, the space also serves as an alfresco performance site and community gathering place.

 For more information on FringeArts, click the button below.